-Wilms tumours are the most common paediatic renal mass, accounting for over 85% of cases 1,8 and accounts for 6% of all childhood cancers 2.
+Wilms tumors are the most common paediatic renal mass, accounting for over 85% of cases 1,8 and accounts for 6% of all childhood cancers 2.
 It typically occurs in early childhood (1-11 years) with peak incidence between 3 and 4 years of age.
-Approximately 80% of these tumours are found before the age of 5 years.
+Approximately 80% of these tumors are found before the age of 5 years.
 When part of a syndrome (see below) they occur even earlier, typically between 2 and 24 months of age 1.

 There is no recognised gender predilection, however, presentation is a little later in females 2.
 The vast majority are unilateral with less than 5 % occurring bilaterally.